Carney proposes record spending plans - Delaware State News

 Each of the three institutions also is set to receive a little bit more money for other areas: offering more scholarships for in-state students for UD, expanding social work and other programs at DSU and supporting career pathways and reducing staff turnover at DelTech.

 The governor’s recommendations aim to make sure every police officer in the state has a body camera in the next few years, with a $3.6 million allocation to that end in the upcoming fiscal year.
-Many agencies already have cameras, although not every officer does.
+Many agencies already have cameras, although not every officer is outfitted with one.

+According to the Department of Justice, 21 of the approximately four dozen police agencies in the state have body camera programs (not counting Wilmington and Dover, which are in the process of adopting them).

+The governor’s plan would phase cameras in, with 2025 as the target date.

 The budget contains a number of initiatives targeted at supporting business growth, including $20 million for the fund used to incentivize companies to stay or settle in Delaware, $15 million for economic development projects by higher education entities, $10 million for infrastructure improvements aimed at attracting businesses and $10 million to establish lab space for start-ups.